Jobs

 We’re a team of passionate professionals who LOVE the work we do, the communities we do it for AND the people we do it with!
 If you or someone you know has an inherent interest in entrepreneurship and wants to come on board to help us empower small business for big change, then introduce yourself and let’s work!

-RISE Navigator Program Manager
+RISE Navigator & Program Manager

-POSITION TITLE: RISE NAVIGATOR PROGRAM MANAGER
+POSITION TITLE: RISE NAVIGATOR & PROGRAM MANAGER, SOUTHERN VIRGINIA

 A. JOB SUMMARY

 RISE Collaborative is a regional entrepreneurship and innovation initiative serving 15 localities in Southern Virginia, spanning Brunswick County west to Patrick County and north to Buckingham County.
-Note: Through an agreement with the SOVA Innovation Hub and GO Virginia, this is a grant-funded position for up to 24 months and may be extended if additional grant resources are identified.
+Note: Through an agreement with the SOVA Innovation Hub and GO Virginia, this is a grant-funded position for up to 18 months and may be extended if additional grant resources are identified.

 B. DUTIES AND RESPONSIBILITIES

-Within the limits of the CIC’s programs, policies, procedures, and budget, the RISE Navigator Program Manager is responsible for and has authority to perform the duties listed below:
+Within the limits of the CIC’s programs, policies, procedures, and budget, the RISE Navigator & Program Manager is responsible for and has authority to perform the duties listed below:

-Lead Navigator
+Lead Navigator (approx 60% of duties)

 • Implements and grows the SOVA Innovation Hub’s RISE Collaborative initiative, including identifying and developing relationships with promising startups and existing businesses.

-Program Management
+Program Management (approx 40% of duties)

 • Other duties as assigned.